 - 3. If you are on the Load and Record screen, touch Load in the top menu bar.
 If you are on the Waveform screen, touch the name of the Waveform at the top of the screen (AcidDrumLoop in the example).
 You will now be on the WAV file selection screen. - 4.
 From the WAV file selection screen, use the Control Knobs to scroll through the list of files.
 The selected file name has a blue highlight.
 Touch Play to preview the highlighted file.
-Touch Load to assign this WAV file to this cell.
+The Play button will turn blue to show that autopreview is enabled.
+Bitbox will play each WAV file once when you pause on it while scrolling.
+If you have an input trigger configured for this cell, bitbox will play the selected WAV file whenever a trigger is received for this cell.
+Touch the Play button again to disable auto-preview mode.
+Touch Load to assign the selected WAV file to this cell.
 When looking at the list of files, list items that start with a slash \ are directories.
 Load a directory to see its contents.
 The file path is displayed above the list of files (e.g. Piano in the example above.)
-Touch the caret ^ to navigate back up the directory tree.
-Touch the back arrow ← to go back to the previous screen.
+Touch the caret \ to navigate back up the directory tree.
+Touch the back arrow \ to go back to the previous screen.

 Once you have loaded a WAV file, you will be on the Waveform screen.
-There are number of important functions on the Waveform screen.
+There are a number of important features on the Waveform screen.
 The grid icon in the top left of the screen, immediately below the clock counter, provides a graphical representation of which cell in the grid you are configuring.
 You can touch it to return to the Main screen.
 The icon just to the right of that is a button that allows you to select the cell mode.
 The text in the top bar displays the first characters of the name of the loaded WAV file, and can be used to choose a different file.
 Trigger playback by touching the arrow button on the right.